European Parliament: Salaries and expenses

 Before 2009, members received the same salary as members of their national parliament.
 However, from 2009 a new members statute came into force, after years of attempts, which gave all members an equal monthly pay, of €8,484.05 each in 2016, subject to a European Union tax and which can also be taxed nationally.
 MEPs are entitled to a pension, paid by Parliament, from the age of 63.
 Members are also entitled to allowances for office costs and subsistence, and travelling expenses, based on actual cost.
 Besides their pay, members are granted a number of privileges and immunities.
 To ensure their free movement to and from the Parliament, they are accorded by their own states the facilities accorded to senior officials travelling abroad and, by other state governments, the status of visiting foreign representatives.
 When in their own state, they have all the immunities accorded to national parliamentarians, and, in other states, they have immunity from detention and legal proceedings.
+They may then only be prosecuted after the European Parliament waives their immunity.
 However, immunity cannot be claimed when a member is found committing a criminal offence and the Parliament also has the right to strip a member of their immunity.

 Political groups

-MEPs in Parliament are organised into eight different parliamentary groups, including thirty non-attached members known as non-inscrits.
-The two largest groups are the European People's Party (EPP) and the Socialists & Democrats (S&D).
-These two groups have dominated the Parliament for much of its life, continuously holding between 50 and 70 percent of the seats between them.
-No single group has ever held a majority in Parliament.
-As a result of being broad alliances of national parties, European group parties are very decentralised and hence have more in common with parties in federal states like Germany or the United States than unitary states like the majority of the EU states.
-Nevertheless, the European groups were actually more cohesive than their US counterparts between 2004 and 2009.
+MEPs in Parliament are organised into eight different parliamentary groups; members who do not join a group are known as non-attached members or non-inscrits.

+The two largest groups are the European People's Party Group (EPP) and the Socialists & Democrats (S&D).
+These two groups have dominated the Parliament for much of its existence, jointly holding between 50 and 70 percent of the seats until 2019.
+No single group has ever held an absolute majority in Parliament.

+As a result of being broad alliances of national parties, political groups in the European Parliament are decentralised and have more in common with parties in federal states like Germany or the United States than with unitary states, like the majority of the EU member states.
+Nevertheless, the political groups were actually more cohesive than their US counterparts between 2004 and 2009.

-Groups are often based on a single European political party such as the European People's Party.
-However, they can, like the liberal group, include more than one European party as well as national parties and independents.
-For a group to be recognised, it needs 23 MEPs from seven different countries.
-Groups receive funding from the parliament.
+Half of the groups are based on a single European political party, such as the European People's Party, with the addition of MEPs from national parties not members of a European party and independent MEPs.
+The others, such as the Greens–European Free Alliance group or the European Conservatives and Reformists Group, center on two European parties, as well as other national parties and independents.

+Groups need 23 MEPs from seven different member states to register.
+Following registration, groups receive public funding from the budget of the European Parliament.